 What is Required to Prove Solicitation of Prostitution in Florida?

 Florida law considers prostitution to be the giving or receiving of the body for sexual activity for hire.
 In these cases, sexual activity can mean several different things, such as the penetration of a sexual organ by another or any object.
 The term also could include handling or fondling of a sexual organ for the purpose of masturbation.

 A person also could be charged with solicitation if he or she attempts to get someone to perform a “lewd act," which is considered anything indecent or an obscene act.

 One of the interesting aspects of the sex crime is that money does not have to be exchanged to be considered solicitation.
 Only the offer of money needs to be made.
 In addition, a sexual act does not have to be committed for it to be considered soliciting.

 For example, law enforcement officers often set up sting operations to catch people soliciting prostitutes.
-In these cases sexual acts are not performed, but the people who are charged with soliciting, often called Johns, still can face criminal penalties.
+In these cases, no sexual act is actually performed, but the person who is charged with soliciting, often called "the john", still can face criminal penalties.

 A conviction for prostitution or solicitation can result in large fines, probation or jail time and mandatory counseling programs.
 The conviction also could have repercussions on your social and professional lives.
 The penalties increase dramatically for repeat offenses.